-- 2.1 The the Council is responsible under the Act) for the licensing of 'licensable activities' within its area.
-The licensable activities that are required to be licensed under the Act are: - the retail sale of alcohol (including via the internet or mail order); - the wholesale of alcohol to members of the public; - the supply of alcohol to members of registered clubs; - the provision of regulated entertainment in the presence of an audience including the performance of a play; film exhibitions; indoor sporting events; boxing or wrestling events (indoor and outdoor); performing live music and playing recorded music (except incidental music); dance performances and entertainment of similar descriptions; - the provision of facilities for making music; - the provision of facilities for dancing;

-- the supply of hot food or hot drink between 11.00 p.m. and 5.00 a.m. ('late night refreshments').

-- 2.2 The Act imposes a duty on the Council to produce, develop and review a Statement of Licensing Policy that sets out the policies which the Council will generally apply to promote the licensing objectives when making decisions under the Act.
-The Council, as the licensing authority, will actively seek to promote the four statutory licensing objectives that are set out in section 5 of the Act, which are as follows:
+- 12.1 The Cotswold District Council (the Council) is responsible under the Licensing Act 2003 (the Act) for the licensing of 'licensable activities' within its area.
+The licensable activities that are required to be licensed under the Act are: - the retail sale of alcohol (including via the internet or mail order); - the wholesale of alcohol to members of the public; - the supply of alcohol to members of registered clubs; - the provision of regulated entertainment in the presence of an audience including the performance of a play; film exhibitions; indoor sporting events; boxing or wrestling events (indoor and outdoor); performing live music and playing recorded music (except incidental music); dance performances and entertainment of similar descriptions; - the provision of facilities for making music; - the provision of facilities for dancing; - the supply of hot food or hot drink between 11.00 p.m. and 5.00 a.m. ('late night refreshments'). - 21.2 The Licensing Act 2003 imposes a duty on the Council to produce, develop and review a Statement of Licensing Policy that sets out the policies which the Council will generally apply to promote the licensing objectives when making decisions under the Act.
+The

-- the prevention of crime and disorder

-- public safety

-- the prevention of public nuisance

-- the protection of children from harm